 - Finally, check the tire grips and change the tire even before it seems to be worn out.

-Please comment to share your experiences, your own tricks, and if these tips worked for you!
+Please comment to share your experiences and tricks, and let me know if these tips worked for you!